Trent Seven

 Benjamin Maurice Webb (born 21 August 1981), known by the ring name Trent Seven, is an English professional wrestler and wrestling promoter.
-He has worked for WWE, where he performed on their NXT UK brand and Total Nonstop Action Wrestling (TNA).
+He is best known for his tenure with WWE from 2016 to 2022, where he performed primarily on their NXT UK brand.
+He has also performed for Total Nonstop Action Wrestling (TNA).

-Seven & Tyler Bate formed the tag team Moustache Mountain, who also had won the Progress Tag Team Championship and the RPW Undisputed British Tag Team Championship in the UK, as well as the Chikara Campeonatos de Parejas in the US.
+Seven and Tyler Bate formed the tag team Moustache Mountain, who also had won the Progress Tag Team Championship and the RPW Undisputed British Tag Team Championship in the UK, as well as the Chikara Campeonatos de Parejas in the US.
 Seven, Bate and Pete Dunne collectively form the team British Strong Style.
 Seven is also a former 1-time ICW World Heavyweight Champion.

 Early life

 Benjamin Maurice Webb was born in Wolverhampton on 21 August 1981.
 He is of Irish descent, with his grandfather having left Menlough to settle in Wolverhampton's Tettenhall area.
 He aspired to be an actor until he watched WrestleMania, which made him want to become a wrestler instead.
 As a young boy, he and his friends would often wrestle each other in their back gardens.
 In 2008, at the relatively late age of 27, he decided to train for a career in professional wrestling; he purchased his own wrestling ring and taught himself, an unusual feat in the professional wrestling world.